Waste Disposal Guide

 Recycling

 Bagged Recyclables are not accepted.
-If you collect your recyclables in a bag, empty them directly into the dumpster and reuse the bag!
+If you collect your recyclables in a bag, empty them directly into the dumpster or trash room recycling can, and reuse the bag!

 Metals